expo/expo/docs/pages/eas-update/debug-updates.md

 eas branch:view production
 ```

-The output of this command will show you a list of updates and their runtime versions and platforms.
+The output of this command will show us a list of updates and their runtime versions and platforms.
 From this list, we should be able to figure out which update should apply to a given build, by matching the build's runtime version and platform to update's runtime version and platform.
 The most recent update that is compatible will be available for a build to download and execute.

 ### Verify the update command